 D-4-a-ii We have experience in the detailed validation of SNVs within enhancer elements

-In order to study the potential role of inherited genetic variants within regulatory intergenic elements in the context of hormone dependent human tumors, we recently performed an unbiased computational search for AR/ERα bound enhancers elements containing SNVs followed by in vitro characterization of two selected variants 135.
+In order to study the potential role of inherited genetic variants within regulatory elements in the context of hormone dependent human tumors, we recently performed an unbiased computational search for AR/ERα bound enhancers elements containing SNVs followed by in vitro characterization of two selected variants 135.
 After a series of filters, two were selected for in vitro characterization (on 1q21.3, rs2242193 MAF=0.038 and 13q34, rs9521825 MAF=0.235), here referred to as Locus 1 and Locus 2.